National Liberal Party (Romania): Local Structure

+The party is decentralized into territorial branches, typically corresponding to Romania's 41 counties and the Municipality of Bucharest.
+Each branch maintains its own General Assembly and Standing Bureau.
+Under the 2025 reforms, these branches are grouped under 8 Development Regions, each overseen by a Regional Vice-president to ensure better coordination between the national executive and local administrations.

 Symbol

 Romanian law requires all parties to present a permanent sign and a permanent electoral sign.
 The former is used to identify the party's buildings and press releases, and the latter to identify the party's electoral materials and the candidates on the elections ballot.
 Usually they differ slightly.

 The main element of the party is a blue arrow pointing to the upper right corner of a yellow square, and the letters P, N, and L in blue, tilted to the right.
 The position of the PNL with respect to the arrow depends on the type of symbol, as shown below.